 Glad you asked!

 The PACE (Property Assessed Clean Energy) program is designed to allow more people to go green.
 By using PACE, a property owner can make alterations to their property that make their home or business more energy efficient without the hefty cost up front.
 Instead, the price of the project is assessed through property taxes over an extended period of time.
 A quick look at the PACE website shows that California is home to quite a bit of PACE activity.
 Through a program called HERO (Home Energy Renovation Opportunity…sorry for all the acronyms!), California residents can take advantage of PACE.
 HERO has partnered with California local governments to create an opportunity to fund green construction projects through property tax assessments.
-For more on the PACE program, Greentech Media does a great job covering the subject.

 The idea behind the program, making energy efficiency accessible and affordable, is one that many of us can get behind.
 Unfortunately, ethics and construction don’t always go hand in hand.
 This has lead to issues with the California PACE program.

 To understand the issues the program has faced in California, it’s important to understand how the program works.
 When a party uses the PACE program to fund their home, they avoid paying the upfront cost by allocating the cost of the work, plus interest, to their property tax assessments for some amount of time.
 Because these incremental payments are attached to their tax bill, a failure to pay can result in a tax lien on a home.
 Typically this lien receives first priority, even if it has been attached after a mortgage or other first lien.